esragcetnky/multibot_interface_project/README.md

 ## Features

-- **Multiple bots** accessible via a sidebar selector.
+- **Multiple bots** accessible via a sidebar selector:
+  - Ask Me Anything
+  - Grammar Helper
+  - Compare Files
+  - Agreement Generator
 - **Session management** with auto-generated session IDs.
 - **Chatbot-like UI** with persistent chat history per bot.
 - **Temperature and other LLM parameters** adjustable in sidebar.
 - **Middleware** to route requests from frontend to appropriate bot API.
-- **Centralized logging** with optional Graylog integration.
+- **Centralized logging** in the `logs/` folder for each component.

 ---

 ## Notes

 - The virtual environment folder `env/` is included in `.gitignore` and should not be committed.
-- Logs are stored in the `logs/` folder.
+- Logs are stored in the `logs/` folder:
+  - `middleware.log` for middleware events and errors
+  - `streamlit_app.log` for frontend events and errors
+  - `grammar_helper.log` for Grammar Helper bot logs
-- Credentials and sensitive info must be kept private.
+- Credentials and sensitive info must be kept private in `shared/credentials.yml`.

 ---

 ## Future Enhancements

+- Implement logic for all bots in their respective `service.py` and `main.py` files.
 - Add more bots under `bots/`
 - Improve error handling and retry mechanisms
 - Enhance UI/UX with richer chat features and file uploads